 GENECAN Hospital cancer genetics platform

-The GENECAN cancer molecular genetics platform is one of 28 platforms spread across the country supported by the National Cancer Institute .
-Its objective is to offer all patients in the region, regardless of the establishment where they are cared for, equal access to molecular tests in the face of cancer, allowing them to initiate the most appropriate targeted therapy.
+The GENECAN molecular genetics platform for cancer is one of 28 platforms across the country supported by the National Cancer Institute .
+Its objective is to offer all patients in the region, regardless of the institution where they are treated, equal access to molecular cancer tests, enabling them to initiate the most appropriate targeted therapy.

-It is common to the CHU Caen Normandie and the Center François Baclesse.
-It is backed by the Tumorotheque of Caen Basse-Normandie .
-Its activities are spread over 5 laboratories.
+It is shared by the Caen Normandy University Hospital and the François Baclesse Center.
+It is affiliated with the Caen Basse-Normandie Tumor Bank .
+Its activities are spread across 5 laboratories.

 -